 Not that you won’t take plenty of candid shots of each other with your own camera, but Disney’s PhotoPass service is a low-stress way to have great pictures taken of both of you.
 When you get home you can add fun borders to your pictures, too!
 Click here for more information about Disney's PhotoPass.

 9. Plan some non-theme park activities.

 Take a Specialty Cruise along the waterways of Walt Disney World Resort.
 Get a Couples Massage at Disney’s Grand Floridian Resort & Spa.
-Float 400 feet above Downtown Disney aboard Characters in Flight.
-Read Planning an Adults-Only Vacation (blog) for more ideas.
+Float 400 feet above Disney Springs aboard Characters in Flight.

 10. Start a few traditions.